TimMangan/MSIX-PackageSupportFramework/fixups/MFRFixup/readme.md

 | NtDll | ZwCreateFile | not supported at this time |
 | NtDll | ZwOpenFile | not supported at this time |

-Additionally, there are numberous "Transacted" API calls that are generally not used and are ignored.
+Additionally, there are numerous "Transacted" API calls that are generally not used and are ignored.
 Also currently ignored is FindFirstFileName/Next as it deals only with hard links and probably has little usage.
 Ditto FindFirstStream/Next.
 Ditto PrivCopyFileEx, which is undocumented but used by robocopy apparently.